-- 1. Park the vehicle on a level surface approximately 7.6 meters (25 feet) from a vertical wall or screen directly in front of it.
+- 1. Park the vehicle directly in front of a wall or screen on a level surface, approximately 25 feet (7.6 meters) away.

 - (1) Eight feet

 - (2) Center height of lamp to ground

 - (3) Twenty-five feet

 - (4) Horizontal reference line - 2.
-Measure the height from the center of your headlamp (indicated by a 3.0 mm circle on the lens) to the ground and mark a 2.4 meter (8 foot) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well).
+Measure the height from the center of your headlamp (indicated by a 3.0 mm circle on the lens) to the ground and mark an 8 foot (2.4 meter) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well).

 - 3. Turn on the low beam headlamps to illuminate the wall or screen and open the hood.
 Cover one of the headlamps so no light hits the wall. - 4.
 On the wall or screen you will observe a light pattern with a distinct horizontal edge towards the right.
-If this edge is not at the horizontal reference line, the beam will need to be adjusted so the edge is at the same height as the horizontal reference line. - 5.
-Locate the vertical adjuster on each headlamp, then use a 4 mm socket/wrench to turn the adjuster either counterclockwise (to adjust down) or clockwise (to adjust up) aligning the upper edge of the light pattern up to the horizontal line. - 6.
-HORIZONTAL AIM IS NOT REQUIRED FOR THIS VEHICLE AND IS NON-ADJUSTABLE. - 7.
-Repeat step 3-5 for the other headlamp. - 8.
-Close the hood and turn off the lamps.
+If this edge is not at the horizontal reference line, the beam will need to be adjusted so the edge is at the same height as the horizontal reference line.

+- 6. HORIZONTAL AIM IS NOT REQUIRED FOR THIS VEHICLE AND IS NON-ADJUSTABLE.

+- 7. Repeat step 3-5 for the other headlamp.

+- 8. Close the hood and turn off the lamps.